 ABOUT THE REVIEWThe National Strategic Review of Mathematical Sciences Research in Australia took place under the auspices of the National Committee for the Mathematical Sciences of the Australian Academy of Science, with financial support from the Australian Research Council (Special Research Initiatives scheme, project number SR059001), the Australian Mathematical Society, Inc., the Australian Mathematical Sciences Institute, and the Statistical Society of Australia, Inc.

 The Review commenced in September 2005 and included a national tour by the Working Party in February 2006 to meet stakeholders and interested persons from academia, business, government and the broader community.
-The International Reviewers were
+The International Reviewers (listed with their affiliations at the time of the review) were

 - Professor Jean-Pierre BOURGUIGNON, Director, Institut des Hautes Etudes Scientifiques, France